DCAN-Labs/cifti-connectivity/README.md

 `--left` takes the `.conc` file name of subjects' left midthicknessfile.
 This argument is only needed for smoothing.
 If this flag is included but no filename is given, then `ADHD_DVARS_group_left_midthickness_surfaces.conc` will be used as the default name.
 If only a filename is given, then the wrapper will look for the file in the `--input` directory.
 However, this argument also accepts absolute paths.

 `--right` takes the `.conc` file name of subjects' right midthicknessfile.
 This argument is only needed for smoothing.
 If this flag is included but no filename is given, then `ADHD_DVARS_group_right_midthickness_surfaces.conc` will be used as the default name.
 If only a filename is given, then the wrapper will look for the file in the `--input` directory.
 However, this argument also accepts absolute paths.

+`--dtseries` takes the path to 1 .conc file with a list of `.dtseries.nii` file paths.
+If the series_file has a list of paths to .ptseries.nii files, then a dtseries .conc file is still needed for outlier detection and removal.
+If this argument is excluded, then this script will try to find a `.dtseries.nii` file in the same location as the series_file argument.

 `--template` takes the full path of a template file created by `cifti_conn_template`.
 If `cifti_conn_pairwise_corr` is run before running `cifti_conn_template`, this file should already exist at the specified path.
 By default, the wrapper will build the name of this file by combining the values of the `series_file`, `--motion`, `--fd_threshold`, and `--minutes` arguments.
 The wrapper will then either create or look for a file by that name in the `--output` directory if needed.
 This argument is unnecessary for `cifti_conn_matrix` to run.